 Compare and contrast texts in different forms or genres (e.g., stories and poems; historical novels and fantasy stories) in terms of their approaches to similar themes and topics.

-Over the next four months, I am writing a series of blog posts.
-Posts will be based on the seven basic plots outlined by Christopher Booker.
+Posts in this series are based on the seven basic plots outlined by Christopher Booker.
 These include:

 Handout for this PostI hope you have a fantastic year!
 Enjoy reading.